c3g/GenPipes/README.md

 MUGQIC pipelines have been tested with Python 2.7.

-Quick start for abacus, guillimin and mammouth users
+Quick setup for abacus, guillimin and mammouth users
 ----------------------------------------------------
 Genomes and modules used by the pipelines are already installed on those clusters.
 To access them, add the following lines to your *$HOME/.bash_profile*:
 ```
 #!bash
 umask 0002